guoyingwei6/Obsidian-DidaSync/README.md

 ```

 This lets you check the task inside the note and jump back to the linked Dida task.

+## OAuth Authentication

+DidaSync uses the official OAuth 2.0 flow — you authorize on Dida365/TickTick's page directly, and your token is stored locally.
+No username or password ever touches the plugin.
+The callback runs on localhost only and is never exposed to the network.

 ## OAuth Troubleshooting